What is the eligibility criteria for R&D?

 The four part test consists of:

-- Process of Experimentation: indicates the need for a trial and error phase with the intention to overcome technological uncertainties
+- Process of Experimentation: This third stage involves describing the need for a trial and error phase.
+The business must be able to provide technical information regarding their intention to overcome these scientific or technological uncertainties.

-- Technological in Nature: ensures that the R&D activities fall within the domains of engineering, physical sciences, biological sciences or computer sciences
+- Technological in Nature: The final step will need to ensure that the R&D activities fall within the scope of engineering, physical sciences, biological sciences or computer sciences.
+These are the scientific and technological disciplines that are recognised by HM Revenue and Customs when assessing if the work carried out will qualify as R&D.